-Which city is cheaper, Santa Fe or Albuquerque?
+Which place is cheaper, Santa Fe or Albuquerque?

 These are the overall average travel costs for the two destinations.

 Which city should you visit?
 Read on to compare the activities as well as the prices of travel for Albuquerque and Santa Fe.
 We'll break down costs for accommodation, food, transportation and more to help you learn more about these two destinations.
 Then, you can figure out if either of these two places are accessible based on your travel budget, schedule, and interests.
 So, let's dig into it.

 Albuquerque is a cultural, outdoorsy, and desert town.
 As this is a very quaint destination, you'll find it has a special atmosphere.
 It's also popular because of the shopping, museums, and nightlife.

 Santa Fe is a charming, artsy, and cultural historic town.
 It's a gorgeous place to visit.
 This is a quaint and attractive place to visit, too.
 Other reasons to visit include hiking, shopping, and museums.